Chinese Cupping Therapy in Massage and Acupuncture

-The major benefit of cupping increased blood flow, which helps increase the rate of healing in recovery from muscle fatigue, injuries, and other conditions.
-Many athletes, including Michael Phelps, use cupping muscle knots to help improve and keep up performance.
+The major benefit of cupping is increased blood flow, which helps increase the rate of healing in recovery from muscle fatigue, injuries, and other conditions.
+Many athletes, including Michael Phelps, use cupping on muscle knots to help improve and keep up performance.

 Cupping can be used to treat any of the following conditions:

 - Back, hip, and IT band pain